Ahmedgawish10/go-student-task-react-with-wordpress/README.md

 ## 🎯 Project Overview

 This project recreates the GoStudent order page UI using modern front-end technologies.
-It's designed to be WordPress-compatible and includes all the interactive elements from the original design.
+It's designed to be **WordPress-compatible** and includes all the interactive elements from the original design.
+The form can be easily integrated into WordPress themes or plugins.

 ## ✨ Features